 My research showed that while the existing content authoring tool was buggy and confusing, its foundational patterns were sound and worth preserving.
 The redesign focused on improving usability, removing clutter, and improving reusability and update management.

-With only 4 sprints before development was to begin, I started designing the Knowledge Track Creator by defining an architecture that could support and integrate all future products.
+I began designing the Knowledge Track Creator by defining an architecture that could support and integrate all future products.
 Working backwards from an aggressive development start date, I first specified a general plan for the app’s flow that the backend developers could begin implementing.
 This was followed by specific UI that the front end engineers could execute in the following sprints.

 Knowledge Tracks allow education administrators to build educational experiences and content and assign them to learners.
 Knowledge Track Creator is a content authoring tool that helps administrators use the MedBridge content library as well as their own custom content and learning assessments.